ywxt/ywxt.github.io/books/our-secret-base/src/chapter_2.md

 "Introduce yourself," the teacher said.

 "Hello everyone, I'm Yan Jingxing.
 I recently moved here from Jinjiang City.
-Yan is from 'swallow'[^Yan] and Jingxing comes from the phrase 'Gao Shan Yang Zhi, Jing Xing Xing Zhi'[^Gaoshan] in The Book of Songs..."
+Yan is 'swallow'[^Yan] and Jingxing comes from the phrase 'Gao Shan Yang Zhi, Jing Xing Xing Zhi'[^Gaoshan] in The Book of Songs..."

 Yan Jingxing picked up a piece of chalk and wrote his name on the blackboard.
 When he turned around, he saw the faces of all his classmates for the first time.